Delve.ai

 Market Segmentation vs Customer Segmentation

-For those unfamiliar with the two concepts, market segmentation and customer segmentation sound quite like each other.
+For those unfamiliar with the two concepts, marketing segmentation and customer segmentation sound quite like each other.
 Admittedly, they are similar, yet not the same.

 It’s like holding a pair of binoculars in the Amazons.